-- 3.17 The general manager must appoint a member of staff of the council or another person (such as, but not limited to, a member of staff of another council or a member of staff of a joint organisation or other regional body associated with the council), to act as a complaints coordinator.
-Where the complaints coordinator is a member of staff of the council, the complaints coordinator should be a senior and suitably qualified member of staff. - 3.18 The general manager may appoint other members of staff of the council or other persons (such as, but not limited to, members of staff of another council or members of staff of a joint organisation or other regional body associated with the council), to act as alternates to the complaints coordinator. - 3.19 The general manager must not undertake the role of complaints coordinator. - 3.20 The person appointed as complaints coordinator or alternate complaints coordinator must also be a nominated disclosures coordinator appointed for the purpose of receiving and managing reports of wrongdoing under the Public Interest Disclosures Act 1994. - 3.21 The role of the complaints coordinator is to: - a) coordinate the management of complaints made under the council's code of conduct - b) liaise with and provide administrative support to a conduct reviewer - c) liaise with the Office and - d) arrange the annual reporting of code of conduct complaints statistics.
+- 3.17 The general manager must appoint a member of staff of Council or another person (such as, but not limited to, a member of staff of another council or a member of staff of a joint organisation or other regional body associated with Council), to act as a complaints coordinator.
+Where the complaints coordinator is a member of staff of Council, the complaints coordinator should be a senior and suitably qualified member of staff. - 3.18 The general manager may appoint other members of staff of Council or other persons (such as, but not limited to, members of staff of another council or members of staff of a joint organisation or other regional body associated with Council), to act as alternates to the complaints coordinator. - 3.19 The general manager must not undertake the role of complaints coordinator. - 3.20 The person appointed as complaints coordinator or alternate complaints coordinator must also be a nominated disclosures coordinator appointed for the purpose of receiving and managing reports of wrongdoing under the Public Interest Disclosures Act 2022 (NSW). - 3.21 The role of the complaints coordinator is to: - a) coordinate the management of complaints made under Council's code of conduct: - b) liaise with and provide administrative support to a conduct reviewer: - c) liaise with the Office; and d) arrange the annual reporting of code of conduct complaints statistics.

-Part 4: How May Code of Conduct Complaints be Made?
+4. How may code of conduct complaints be made?
 What is a code of conduct complaint?

-- 4.1 For the purpose of these procedures, a code of conduct complaint is a complaint that shows or tends to show conduct on the part of a council official in connection with their role as a council official or the exercise of their functions as a council official that would constitute a breach of the standards of conduct prescribed under the council's code of conduct if proven. - 4.2 The following are not "code of conduct complaints" for the purposes of these procedures: - a) complaints about the standard or level of service provided by the council or a council official - b) complaints that relate solely to the merits of a decision made by the council or a council official or the exercise of a discretion by the council or a council official - c) complaints about the policies or procedures of the council - d) complaints about the conduct of a council official arising from the exercise of their functions in good faith, whether or not involving error, that would not otherwise constitute a breach of the standards of conduct prescribed under the council's code of conduct. - 4.3 Only code of conduct complaints are to be dealt with under these procedures.
+- 4.1 For the purpose of these procedures, a code of conduct complaint is a complaint that shows or tends to show conduct on the part of a council official in connection with their role as a council official or the exercise of their functions as a council official that would constitute a breach of the standards of conduct prescribed under the council's code of conduct if proven. - 4.2 The following are not 'code of conduct complaints' for the purposes of these procedures: - a) complaints about the standard or level of service provided by the council or a council official; - b) complaints that relate solely to the merits of a decision made by the council or a council official or the exercise of a discretion by the council or a council official; - c) complaints about the policies or procedures of the council; or - d) complaints about the conduct of a council official arising from the exercise of their functions in good faith, whether or not involving error, that would not otherwise constitute a breach of the standards of conduct prescribed under the council's code of conduct. - 4.3 Only code of conduct complaints are to be dealt with under these procedures.

 Complaints that do not satisfy the definition of a code of conduct complaint are to be dealt with under the council's routine complaints management processes.